Head of School

-As an Independent College Preparatory School celebrating 130 years of educating students, we are committed to a strong liberal arts curriculum, which emphasizes outstanding writing, communication, problem-solving and collaboration skills.
-Throughout all grades, our classes focus on relevance, synthesis of ideas and critical thinking.
+As an Independent College Preparatory School with a rich history of educating bright students, we are committed to a strong liberal arts curriculum, which emphasizes outstanding writing, communication, problem-solving and collaboration skills.
+Throughout all grades, our classes focus on relevance, synthesis of ideas, and critical thinking.
 A purposeful emphasis on study skills, particularly in the middle school, builds a child’s foundation for success.
-As students become increasingly proficient in the use of technology, active learning spurs complex thinking.
 In the Upper School, all courses are college preparatory, and we require our students to be proficient in both a modern and classical language.
-At the most sophisticated level of our college preparatory curricula, each department features Honors Courses and an Advanced Courses program.
-Our Advanced Courses go beyond the limitations of the traditional AP curriculum, allowing our students and faculty the freedom and flexibility to explore subjects in greater depth.
+At the most sophisticated level of our college preparatory curricula, each department features Honors Courses and an Advanced Courses Curriculum.
+Our Advanced Courses go beyond the limitations of the traditional AP route, allowing our students and faculty the freedom and flexibility to explore subjects in greater depth.
+Students in grades 10-12 are encouraged to focus their field of study with our Interdisciplinary Certificate Programs, and Juniors and Seniors have the opportunity to take four courses at Connecticut College through the College Acceleration Program.

 The Williams learning experience is appropriate for each stage of a student’s academic and social-emotional development.
 Extracurricular opportunities in athletics and the arts promote our students’ physical, creative, and leadership growth.
-A Personal Growth and Wellbeing program infused in all grade levels helps our students develop the necessary skills and confidence to self assess and advocate amid the challenges of a 21st century world.
+Students develop the necessary skills and confidence to self assess and advocate amid the challenges of a 21st century world.

 I am proud of the immediate and long-lasting impact we make on each of our students at The Williams School.
 I encourage you to visit our campus to learn about the exciting opportunities we afford our students to prepare for college, lifelong learning, and active participation in their future world.